Pieter Hellendaal: England

-In 1752, at age thirty, Hellendaal gave up the sporadic pay of the free-lance life, and moved his family to England where great numbers of the newly prosperous middle-class—as well as the nobility—were music enthusiasts as well as amateur players, and much work was available as a teacher and performer for musicians of notable ability.
+In 1752, at the age of thirty, Hellendaal gave up the sporadic pay of the free-lance life, and moved his family to England where great numbers of the newly prosperous middle-class—as well as the nobility—were music enthusiasts as well as amateur players, and much work was available as a teacher and performer for musicians of notable ability.

-In London, Pieter soon established himself as a prominent composer and violin soloist.
+In London, Hellendaal soon established himself as a prominent composer and violin soloist.
 London newspapers during his eight years there gave conspicuous notice to his frequent performances at such then-prestigious venues as Hickford's Rooms on Brewer Street, and the many other venues set up by entrepreneurs to serve the interests of the widespread musical enthusiasm of English society.
-His prominence gained the attention and the acquaintance of George Frideric Handel, who on 13 February 1754 helped Pieter be paid for violin solos between the acts of Acis and Galatea (HWV49a/b).
+His prominence gained the attention and the acquaintance of George Frideric Handel, who on 13 February 1754 helped Hellendaal be paid for violin solos between the acts of Acis and Galatea (HWV49a/b).

-Still unable to secure a good steady job as a musician in London, Pieter, from 1760 to 1762, made his living expenses by working as the organist for St. Margaret's Church in King's Lynn, Norfolk, a port town about 97 miles north of London – a steady job, but not yet satisfactory to sustain his family, and not convenient for the distance from London.
+Still unable to secure a good steady job as a musician in London, Hellendaal, from 1760 to 1762, made his living expenses by working as the organist for St. Margaret's Church in King's Lynn, Norfolk, a port town about 97 miles north of London – a steady job, but not yet satisfactory to sustain his family, and not convenient for the distance from London.

 Cambridge University

-When he was age forty, in 1762, Pieter moved to Cambridge, where the musical enthusiasm in academic circles around the University allowed him to settle down for the rest of his life.
+At the age of forty, in 1762, Hellendaal moved to Cambridge, where the musical enthusiasm in academic circles around the University allowed him to settle down for the rest of his life.
 First, he was hired as an organist for Pembroke College, Cambridge, and was able to teach, give concerts, and compose.
-Fifteen years later, in 1777, he was appointed organist in the Chapel of Peterhouse where he worked until he died 37 years later in 1799, at age 78.
+Fifteen years later, in 1777, he was appointed organist in the Chapel of Peterhouse where he worked until he died 37 years later in 1799, at the age of 78.
 He is buried in the church yard of the next door church, Little St Mary's.